abhinavpandeyap/HTML-repo/README.md

-# basics.html
-jst a web page of basic html tags
+jst a exercise of basic html tags